-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.4 Member company conducts human rights due diligence at all (new) production locations before placing orders.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 1.4 Member company conducts human rights due diligence at all (new) production locations before placing orders.
 Advanced Due diligence helps to identify, prevent and mitigate potential human rights problems at suppliers.
 Documentation may include pre-audits, existing audits, other types of risk assessments.
 4 4 0

-Comment: Clear processes to check all suppliers against the Code of Labour Practices are in place.
+Comment: BP has clear processes in place to check all suppliers against the Code of Labour Practices.
 Both regarding new suppliers and existing suppliers.
-All potential new suppliers are visited by either the CEO, the head of purchasing or the head of production before trial orders are placed.
+The process outlines that potential new suppliers are visited by either the CEO, the head of purchasing or the head of production before trial orders are placed.
 Social standards are an important issue in these first meetings.
-The travel report made by them also includes suppliers' willingness to work on the FWF CoLP.
+The travel report made by them also includes suppliers' willingness to work on the Fair Wear CoLP.

 Before BP places the first orders at new suppliers the selected supplier must hand in supplier information.
 As part of its quality management system, there is a quality management process to follow up on this internally for both new and existing production locations.
 For new suppliers, BP requires them to provide an audit before a formal business relationship can start.
-This could be a FWF or other audit report such as BSCI, SEDEX, SA8000.
+This could be a Fair Wear or other audit report such as BSCI, SEDEX, SA8000.
 This is to ensure that new suppliers are prepared for auditing and know about the processes.
 This evaluation is integrated into the decision making of whether to start production at a new supplier and to have a benchmark of the working conditions from the beginning.

-BP also conducts country risk assessments for its suppliers based on several benchmarks, such as Human Development Index (HDI), regular updates from Fair Wear Foundations and based on information from their production locations.
+BP also conducts country risk assessments for its suppliers based on several benchmarks, such as Human Development Index (HDI), regular updates from Fair Wear and based on information from their production locations.
 In management meetings, BP's management discusses in which country and with which suppliers it wants to start a cooperation.